jdijt/software-testing---PT_MA2_1/Lab5/playground/nikki/Assignment6-report.md

 However because the difficulty fluctuates chances are that you generate a puzzle that is easier then the requested difficulty.
 This is also visible in the testresults below.

 --- Raw TestResults
-The generation is run 50 times with replicateM for each n in [1..9].
-The results are sorted in reversed order.
+The generation is run 50 times with replicateM for each n in [1..9], the results are sorted in reversed order.

 `
 \> replicateM 50 (main 1)